yiqianbao/nightfall/zkp/README.md

 ## Further reading

--   [README-tools-trusted-setup.md](code/README-tools-trusted-setup.md) explains the steps that npm will run in the "setup" and "setupAll" tasks.
+-   [README-tools-trusted-setup.md](code/README-tools-trusted-setup.md) Instructions for manually generating the verification keys and proving keys for ZoKrates from the .pcode files.
 -   [README-manual-trusted-setup.md](code/README-manual-trusted-setup.md) is a deeper walkthrough of the "generating key pairs" task above.
 -   [README-tools-code-preprop.md](code/README-tools-code-preprop.md) explains "pcode", an abbreviated language Nightfall uses that transpiles down to the ZoKrates "code" language.